mountaineerbr/shellChatGPT/README.md

-For image generation, install Stable Diffusion from the URL `github:go-skynet/model-gallery/stablediffusion.yaml`, and for audio transcription, download Whisper from the URL `github:go-skynet/model-gallery/whisper-base.yaml`.
+For image generation, install Stable Diffusion from the URL `github:go-skynet/model-gallery/stablediffusion.yaml`, and for speech transcription, download Whisper from the URL `github:go-skynet/model-gallery/whisper-base.yaml`.
 <!-- LocalAI was only tested with text and chat completion models (vision) -->